Global Minimizers of $\ell^p$-Regularized Objectives Yield the Sparsest ReLU Neural Networks: Multivariate -regularized neural networks

 We will prove that, for small enough $p$, any solution to \eqref{opt:min_p_NN_multi} also solves the ``sparsifying'' problem

 The multivariate $\ell^0$ path norm objective in \eqref{opt:min_0_NN_multi} counts the number of nonzero input weight/bias parameters of the \textit{active} neurons\footnote{A neuron $\vx \mapsto v_k(\vw_k^\top \overline{\vx})_+$ is \textit{active} if $v_k \vw_k \neq \bm{0}$; i.e., that neuron has a nonzero contribution to the network function.} in the network.
-Although we incorporate the biases into the input weight vectors (thus including them in the $\ell^p$ path norm) for ease of exposition, the same analysis holds for the unregularized bias problem by replacing the vectors $\vnu_j$ and $\vomega_j$ in the objective of \cref{lemma:multivar_reparam} with the subvectors of their first $d$ elements.
-We also note that, as in the univariate case, the multivariate sparsest-interpolation problem \eqref{opt:min_0_NN_multi} is invariant to the selection of the width $K$ as long as $K \geq N$, and if the data are in general position, has no more than $N$ nonzero input weight/bias parameters across these active neurons.
-Specifically: \begin{proposition} For any $K > N$, any minimum $\ell^0$ solution $\{ \vw_k, v_k \}_{k=1}^K$ to \eqref{opt:min_0_NN_multi} has at most $N$ active neurons.
-If the data $x_1, \dots, x_N$ are in general position,\footnote{Specifically, the data must be in general \textit{affine} position (no hyperplane contains more than $d$ points) \textit{and} in general \textit{linear} position (any subset of $d$ points is linearly independent).} then for sufficiently large $R$, has $\sum_{k=1}^K \| v_k \vw_k \|_0 = O(N)$. \end{proposition}
+We begin by upper bounding the sparsity of solutions to \eqref{opt:min_0_NN_multi} and showing that, as in the univariate case, problems \eqref{opt:min_p_NN_multi} and \eqref{opt:min_0_NN_multi} are invariant to the selection of width $K$ as long as $K \geq N$. \begin{proposition} For any $K \geq N$ and any $0 < p < 1$, solutions to \eqref{opt:min_p_NN_multi} exist, and any such solution has at most $N$ active neurons.
+The same holds for \eqref{opt:min_0_NN_multi}.
+Furthermore, if the data $\vx_1, \dots, \vx_N$ are in general position,\footnote{A set of points $\vx_1, \dots, \vx_N \in \R^d$ are in \textit{general (linear) position} if no $k$ of them lie in a $k-2$ dimensional affine subspace, for $k = 2, 3, \dots, d+1$.
+If $N \geq d+1$, this is equivalent to the statement that no hyperplane contains more than $d$ points.} then any solution to \eqref{opt:min_0_NN_multi} has $ \sum_{k=1}^K \| v_k \vw_k \|_0 = O(N)$. \end{proposition}